asmuth/clip/doc/frontpage.md

 <div style="margin-top: 2em; margin-bottom: 3em; background: #f2f7ff; padding: 10pt; max-width: 900px; box-sizing: border-box;">
   <b>BETA:</b> Please note that clip is pre-1.0 software under active development;
-  It has reached a "minumum viable product" level of quality, but users should expect things to generally be a bit rough around the edges still.
+  It has reached a "minumum viable product" level of quality, but users should expect things to generally be a bit rough around the edges and subject to change.
   To see what already works, have a look at the <a href="/examples">Examples</a> page.
 </div>

 ## Documentation